AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47107-catalog-price-rule-is-applying to-custom-options.md

 ---
 title: "ACSD-47107: catalog price rule is applied to custom options"
-description: Apply the ACSD-47107 patch to fix the Adobe Commerce issue where catalog price rule is applied to custom options
+description: Apply the ACSD-47107 patch to fix the Adobe Commerce issue where catalog price rule is applied to custom options.
 ---

 # ACSD-47107: catalog price rule is applied to custom options